 All roads typically remain open in Yellowstone National Park throughout September.
 Popular lodges like the Old Faithful Inn and Mammoth Hot Springs Hotel also accept reservations throughout the month.
-Crowds still exist during September, but dropping temperatures and school schedules lend to a decline of visitors by the end of the month.
+Crowds still exist during September, but dropping temperatures and school schedules lead to a decline in visitors by the end of the month.

 Best Season to Visit Yellowstone

 Spring (April - May): Every road in Yellowstone National Park is typically accessible by the end of May.
 A few prominent roadways open as early as April.
 Rain and mud are common in spring, but with far fewer crowds and full accessibility of the park, spring is a great season to travel to Yellowstone.

 Wildflowers bloom throughout the park beginning as early as April, and the open meadows of the park really gain some color in May.
 Bison calves are also spotted within their herds during the spring, as well as many other animals that become more active as temperatures warm up.
 Visitors should pack for the weather, including a rain jacket, as well as shoes that can handle a little mud.

 Summer (June - August): The summer brings fantastic weather to Yellowstone and extended daylight hours.
 Every facility and roadway within the park operates throughout the summer.
 Many of the towns and communities surrounding Yellowstone also host celebrated weekend events.

 Between these three months of summer, Yellowstone receives upwards of two million visitors.
 Resources like lodging and campgrounds are something to plan for in summer.

 Fall (September - October): Roads in the park remain open throughout September and October.
 And many lodges still accept guests into November.
 Fall is still a popular time to go, but crowds tend to thin out after Labor Day.
 Logistics like parking and lodging are easier to navigate in September and October.